alexburr/ReduxSimpleStarter2/NOTES.md

 We did step 1 in `src/reducers/reducer_books` and step 2 in `src/reducers/index.js` by modifying `rootReducer` (this will be explored later).
 Note that we did not name the component in the file, and instead did `export default` so the consuming file (`index`) could name the component as it pleases.

+#### Lesson 40

+When we pass the object to `combineReducers` we tell Redux how to create our application state.
+At the early point, our app has a single piece of state called `books` where the value is whatever is returned from the `BooksReducer` function.

+Connecting React and Redux is done with a library called _`ReactRedux`_.
+It allows us to define a component as a `Container` instead of a `Component`.

+> ### ReactRedux:
+> A `Container` is a React component that has a _direct connection to the state_ managed by Redux.

+But... which components are promoted to Containers, and which are left as regular React Components?